Ken Wakita (https://wakita.github.io/fp2017/)

 if occur r2 t1 then raise (Unify(t1, t2));

-, identifies the typing rule related with that structure, then attempts to unify the assumptions and conclusions of the typing rule with the corresponding structure of e
+g env eg env e examine the structure of e, identifies the typing rule related with that structure, then attempts to unify the assumptions and conclusions of the typing rule with the corresponding structure of e’s type.